Skarsnik/QUsb2snes/README.md

 I need to patch RetroArch to be able to use any snes core x).

-## SNES classic (or SNES mini)
+## SNES classic (called also SNES mini)

 Only tested with Super Metroid.

-You need to 'hack' your SNES classic with Hakchi2 CE version (https://github.com/TeamShinkansen/hakchi2/releases/) then remove the covershell mod (as explained in https://github.com/TeamShinkansen/hakchi2/releases/tag/v3.4.0).
-And install the `serverstuff` mod from <TODO>
+You need to 'hack' your SNES classic with the Hakchi2 CE version (https://github.com/TeamShinkansen/hakchi2/releases/) then remove the covershell mod (as explained in https://github.com/TeamShinkansen/hakchi2/releases/tag/v3.4.0).
+And install the `serverstuff` mod from TODO.
+Start the game and you are ready to go.

 It will not work with the 'normal' hakchi2 version as the Hakchi2 CE provide a more stable way to access the SNES Classic.
-Start the game and you are ready to go.